caprowsky/dh.unica_omeka.s/web/modules/BulkImport/README.md

 removed with default xsl, that doesn’t warn anything.

 Anyway, if there is no xslt2 processor installed, the command field should be cleared.
-The plugin will use the default xslt 1 processor of php, if installed.
+The module will use the default xslt 1 processor of php, if installed.

 Usage